 - 2.32 Affordable Housing is usually delivered through a Registered Provider8.
 These organisations are able to self-fund a certain proportion of market value to purchase affordable housing units.
 The Registered Provider then relies on a subsidy from the developer to make up the remaining full market value of the units so they can be secured in a Section 106 Legal Agreement (s106) and delivered on-site. - 2.33 The financial contribution required will therefore be equivalent to the amount of subsidy that would be needed to enable a Registered Provider to deliver affordable housing units on-site.
 This is on the basis that if a developer is not providing affordable units on-site then this subsidy would be kept by the developer as an additional uplift in value, and therefore an additional amount of profit, rather than being used to provide affordable housing. - 2.34 Not all affordable housing tenures have the same value relative to market value.
 As such the level of subsidy needed to enable a Registered Provider to provide affordable units will vary depending on what tenure of affordable housing would be required. - 2.35 In principle, the more 'affordable' a tenure is, the lower the financial value to a Registered Provider, meaning the proportion of market value a Registered Provider would viably be able to self-fund is lower.
-A higher subsidy is required from a developer to deliver tenures like social rent in comparison to shared ownership for example. - 2.36 As a starting point, this SPD makes the following assumptions regarding the typical proportion of market value a Registered Provider would be able to fund and therefore what proportion would be required from a developer as a subsidy for the three main tenure types.
+For example, a higher subsidy is required from a developer to deliver tenures like social rent in comparison to shared ownership.